 Generally speaking, the book is quite interesting.
 However, some things did not cut it for me.
 I’ll list them below:

 - The book seems a little too institutional for me.
 It was all about fulfilling the program at the centre, overcoming the phobias and going back to their lives.
 There was almost no humour.
 The budding relationships ought to have been explored further.

 - It seemed like the author was unsure of the particular genre to write about.
 For me, it is a peculiar cross between a romance, a book of self-discovery and a ‘somewhat’ tourist guide for a would-be visitor to Cape Town.

 - A nagging question came to my mind as I read the book, “In reality, is it possible to overcome an ‘almost’ lifelong phobia in four weeks?”.
 In my opinion, I doubt it.
 But then, love conquers all.
 Doesn’t it?

 - Going by the title, I half expected the book to be about mutants and superheroes.
-Considering the plot and the themes in this novel, I feel the title is not suitable as having a phobia doesn’t make a person peculiar.
-That title would have been more apt for a story inspired by Marvel comics and the Xmen movies.
+However, considering the plot and the themes in this novel, I feel the title is unsuitable as having a phobia doesn’t make a person peculiar.
+That title would have been more apt for a story inspired by Marvel comics and the X-Men movies.

 - I have reason to believe that the book will only appeal to a select few- people who know a lot about phobias and/or people who have ‘extreme’ phobias.
-I was able to relate to the book because I have a few ‘extreme’ phobias of my own’.
-I recommended the book to a friend and she dropped it without finishing it.
+I could relate to the book because I have a few ‘extreme’ phobias of my own.
+I recommended the book to a friend, and she dropped it without finishing it.
 Why?
 Because she had to consult her dictionary for the meanings of many of the phobias.
 She had never heard of them!

 Nevertheless, it is a good book- the tone is easy.
 The setting is well suited.
 The characters are well developed.
 I would rate it five out of ten stars.